-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

-What we hope to accomplish..
+What we hope to accomplish...

-- Updates and Highlight of Select Issues (~30 minutes) - Tabletop Exercises in Breakout Groups (40 minutes) - Discuss Tabletop Exercises in the Larger Group (~20 minutes) - Open time for Questions (~30 minutes) - Please send questions in a message directly to Jake Sapp. - We will not read your name.

-- This session is being recorded. - · However, discussion in your breakout session will not be recorded.
+- TITLE - Updates and Highlight of Select Issues (~45 minutes) - Tabletop Exercises in Breakout Groups (40 minutes) - Discuss Tabletop Exercises in the Larger Group (~30 minutes) - · Open time for Questions (~30 minutes) - Please send questions in a message directly to Jake Sapp. - We will not read your name. - We will stay slightly past the ending time to answer questions, if necessary.
+If you need to log out at the exact ending time, please do so. - This session is being recorded. - However, discussion in your breakout session will not be recorded.